 Say a boss is giving instructions to some newly employed juniors.
 He clasps his hands behind his back most of the time.
 What if a colleague arrives on the scene and also starts giving instructions?

-The boss who was already present on the scene may feel a bit threatened, and this might challenge his superior position.
-So he may start holding the wrist behind his back and not his hand.
+The boss, who was already present on the scene, may feel threatened, which might challenge his superior position.
+So he may start holding the wrist behind his back, not his hand.

 Now, what if the president of the company arrives on the scene and rebukes the colleagues-the instructors, saying something like, “Why are you wasting time giving instructions?
 They already read them in the job profile.
 Start assigning them some actual projects.”